waliurrahmanjohny/waliurrahmanjohny.github.io/_pages/about.md

 Feel free to [reach out](#) if you're launching a store, refining your post-purchase experience, or just want to talk e-commerce strategy.
 I collaborate with founders who care as much about **customer lifetime value** as they do about conversion rates.

-*P.S.
-You can also find me on [Reddit’s r/ecommerce](https://www.reddit.com/r/ecommerce/)—where I occasionally share honest takes on dropshipping, support automation, and ethical scaling.*